What is API Rate Limiter?

 When the capacity of an API’s service is shared among many users, rate-limiting should be applied for individual users’ usage, without affecting other users' access.

-Are there different types of API Rate Limiter?
+Are there any different types of API Rate Limiters?

 Yes, there are two types of rate limiters based on the use case, which are as follows.

 Static Rate Limiter

 The static rate limiter is employed to rate-limit the number of connections/requests on virtual service in total.
 For instance, if the virtual service rate limit is set to 100 connections/second, it will deny 101th connection/request for the post the dedicated period.

 There a few sub-types of static rate limiter, which are as follows: